I-am-PUID-0/DUMB_docs/docs/faq/pgadmin.md

 # pgAdmin FAQ

-Below are common questions and helpful usage tips for working with **pgAdmin** in DMB.
+Below are common questions and helpful usage tips for working with **pgAdmin** in DUMB.

 ---

 ## ❓ Frequently Asked Questions (FAQ)

-### What is pgAdmin used for in DMB?
+### What is pgAdmin used for in DUMB?

 pgAdmin is a web-based GUI for managing PostgreSQL.
-In the context of DMB, it connects to the PostgreSQL instance used by services like Riven and Zilean.
+In the context of DUMB, it connects to the PostgreSQL instance used by services like Riven and Zilean.

 You can use it to: